 The money for clubs, always, must be sent in advance.
 Subscriptions may be sent at our risk.
+When vance.
+Subscriptions may be sent at our risk.
 When the sum is large, a draft should be procured, if possible-the cost of which may be deducted from the amount.
-Address, always post paid,
+Address, always yest paid.

-DEACON & PETERSON,
+DEACON & PETERSON.

-No. 66 South Third street, Philadelphia.
+No. 65 South Third street, Philadelphia.

-N. B. Any person desirous of receiving a copy of the Post, as a sample, can be accommodated by notifying the publishers by letter, post paid.
+N. B. Any person desirous of receiving a copy of the Poet, as a sample, can be accommodated by notifying the publishers by letter, post paid.

-To Editors.-Editors who give the above one insertion, or condense the material portions of it, (the notices of new contributions, and our terms,) for their editorial columns, shall be entitled to an exchange, by sending us a marked copy of the paper containing the advertisement or notice.
+To Editors.-Editors who give the above one insertion, or condense the material portions of it, (the notices of new contributions, and our terms.) for their chitorial columns, shall be entitled to an exchange, by sending us a marked copy of the paper containing the advertisement or notice.

 Dec.
-1-608t
+1-eost

-JANUARY NUMBER JUST PUBLISHED.
-THE ONLY LADY'S BOOK IN AMERICA So pronounced by the entire Press of the U. States.
+So pronounced by the entire Press of the U. States.
 GODEY'S LADY'S BOOK FOR 1854.
-Twenty-fourth Year.

-ONE HUNDRED PAGES of reading each month, by the best American authors.
-A NEW AND THRILLING STORY, certainly the most intensely interesting one ever upon which any reliance can be placed, received di-rect from Paris, and adapted to the taste of Ameri-can Ladies by our own "Fashion Editor," with full DRESS MAKING.-Our monthly description of Dress Making, with plans to cut by.
-None but the latest fashions are given.
-The directions are so plain, that every lady can be her own dress maker.
+ONE HUNDRED PAGES of reading each month by the best American authors.
+A NEW AND THRILLING STORY, ertainly the most intensely interesting one ever THE TRIALS OF A NEEDLEWOMAN, BY.
+T. S. ARTHUR. will be commenced in the January number.

+THE ONLY COLORED FASHIONS upon which any reliance can be placed, received di rect from Paris, and adapted to the taste of Ameri can Ladies by our own "Fashion Editor," with ful DRESS MAKING. - Our monthly description of